Post

 1

-Render LLM-generated outputs directly into HTML, executing malicious scripts.
+Rendering LLM-generated results directly onto an HTML page, executing malicious scripts.

 • SQL Injection: